dpoyyyy/3D_Face_Interpolation/README.md

    Replace the image path with the path to your image.

 ### MATLAB
-1. Load the `FACEInterpolation.m` file.
+1. Load the `FACEInterpolation.m` file
 2. Perform cubic interpolation using MATLAB's built-in functions.

 ## Authors